robinvandiesen/project-runway/README.md

 ## Notes:

 - I was not able to create a clone from a dropbox so I did a git init.
+- I was not able to make it look super pretty, because of missing styles.
+I used the styles as they were given.